cmsc330fall25/fall25/review/Exam2-Review-Fall25/README.md

 1.c: lex

-1.d: parse
+1.d: parse - please refer to [@747](https://piazza.com/class/mbjy6l6wnge4f2/post/747) for a more detailed explanation

 </details>

-In-depth notes are available in `lexparsintqs.txt` contains an overview of lexing, parsing, and interpreting with some sample multiple choice questions ("when will it fail?") and a walkthrough of how to build parse trees/abstract syntax trees.
+In-depth notes are available in [lexparsintqs.txt](./lexparsintqs.txt) contains an overview of lexing, parsing, and interpreting with some sample multiple choice questions ("when will it fail?") and a walkthrough of how to build parse trees/abstract syntax trees.

 * `samplegrammarblank.ml` contains a blank version of a lexer, parser, interpreter, and typechecker, with step by step instructions on how to approach each one
 * `samplegrammar.ml` contains a filled in version of a lexer, parser, interpreter, and typechecker, without step by step instructions, but with inline comments